What is disability?

 A disability is any continuing condition that restricts a person’s everyday activities.
 This can involve a person’s mobility, sensory or mental functions.
 There are many different kinds of disability which can result from accidents, illness or genetic disorders.

-Some people are born with disability, while others will acquire disability at some stage in their life.
-No two people with the same disability experience it in the same way.
+Some people are born with this, while others will acquire this at some stage in their life.
+No two people with the same challenged experience it in the same way.

 Did you know?

 There is a strong relationship between age and disability.
 As people grow older, there is a greater tendency to develop conditions which cause disability, such as arthritis, hypertension, diabetes, heart disease, or peripheral vascular disease.

 Not all are visible or obvious.
 While you can see a person using a wheelchair or walking frame, many people have less ‘visible’ disabilities including mental health or neurological conditions.

 Most people have a physical disability (83.9%), while 11.3% have mental and behavioural and 4.8% have an intellectual or developmental .

 The Disability Discrimination Act (DDA) identifies and defines the following categories:

 Physical – affects a person’s mobility or dexterity.

 Intellectual – affects a person’s abilities to learn.